|Status:||Closed||Start date:||Apr 18, 2016|

 For example Drakkar model would require a dozen of TB.

-#2 Updated by Pasquale Pagano about 3 years ago
+#2 Updated by Pasquale Pagano over 3 years ago

 D4Science assigns quota to each VRE.
 Usually the storage quota for each VRE is limited to 5 TB but we can easily increase that amount to 12 TB.
 However we need to plan this activity and report details on the needs such as: